SCSU-Cyber-Competition-Club/SCSU_CCDC2023-2024_PUBLIC/Active_Directory/playbooks/AD Playbook.md

-# Delete scripts after use! -RemoveItem `script` -force
+# Delete scripts after use!
+Remove-Item `script` -force
 # Or, if just using file directory, delete from recycle bin as well!

 # Force GP update after running!
 Invoke-GPUpdate -Force